Many of BMAC's programs gratefully accept the assistance of community members wishing to take an active part in their community.

 In addition to the regular volunteer opportunities listed below, short-term volunteer opportunities arise occasionally.
 Please call our office at 509-529-4980 to speak with us about your volunteer interests.

 Long-Term Care Ombudsman

-BMAC is once again the host of a new regional office for the Washington State Long-Term Care Ombuds Program (LTCOP).
+BMAC is the host of a new regional office for the Washington State Long-Term Care Ombuds Program (LTCOP).
 This program provides effective, visible advocacy for residents in long-term care facilities.
-A certified ombuds is a volunteer, observer, listener, detective, communicator, and problem-solver who advocates for residents in long-term care facilities.
+A certified Ombuds is a volunteer, observer, listener, detective, communicator, and problem-solver who advocates for residents in long-term care facilities.
 Each volunteer receives extensive free training and support.
 Our volunteers find that they enjoy knowing that their volunteer work makes a critical difference in the lives of vulnerable people.
-Volunteer Ombuds work to protect residents’ rights and dignity, ensure quality care, and prevent neglect, abuse, and other issues.
+Volunteer Ombuds work to protect residents’ rights and dignity, ensure quality care and prevent neglect, abuse, and other issues.